Marble Worktops: The Ultimate Guide to Choosing, Installing, and Maintaining Them

 Colour and Veining

-When choosing a marble worktop, it is important to keep in mind that they are natural stone and will therefore have variations in colour and veining.
+When choosing a marble worktop, it is important to remember that they are natural stone and will, therefore, have variations in colour and veining.
 This is part of what makes them so beautiful and unique.
+They’re a great choice if you are looking for a luxurious and stylish addition to your kitchen.
+With their natural beauty, unique veining patterns, and range of colours, they will surely add a touch of elegance to your home.

 Types of Marble Worktops

-Calacatta Marble Worktops
+Calacatta Marble

 Nero Marquina Marble Worktops

-Emperador Marble Worktops
+Emperador Marble

-While the appearance is delicate, Cream Marfil’s density and low porosity make it very resilient against etching, scratches and impacts.
+While the appearance is delicate, Cream Marfil’s density and low porosity make it resilient against etching, scratches and impacts.
 For those who want a light-coloured marble with durability, Cream Marfil is an optimal choice.
 The creamy hue provides a timeless yet fresh look.

-Onyx Marble Worktops
+Onyx Marble

 Prized for its stunning translucency, onyx marble exhibits eye-catching bands of orange, amber and beige.
 When lit from below, onyx has a remarkable glow that showcases its thin, parallel layers.
 As kitchen worktops, polished onyx marble adds a radiant warmth and organic elegance to any space.